BloomTech-Labs/schematic-capture-ios/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# Title of project goes here
+# Schematic Capture

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at [schematiccapture.com](https://www.schematiccapture.com/).

-## 4️⃣ Contributors
+## Contributors

 🚫Add contributor info below, make sure add images and edit the social links for each member.
 Add or delete these place-holders as needed